tongxm520/exercise/mobile-client-keep-session-alive.md

 The user's access token cannot be used against the user pools service.
 The user must reauthenticate to get new tokens.

 previous_access_at
 current_access_at=Time.now
 if(current_access_at - previous_access_at>=a week ) regenerate access_token
 make judgement whether the access token is expired or expiring per access if close to expired regenerate access_token to return to client change secret periodically

+##android/ios client check whether the access token is expired or expiring
+periodically refresh token